EvanWithaW/adk-equity-research/README.md

 8. Retrieve and analyze transcripts from investor meetings to extract key information
 9. Integrate information from all sources to provide holistic investment recommendations
 10. Perform web searches to supplement financial data

+All of these capabilities are available through a simple conversational interface, eliminating the need for specialized financial terminals or extensive training in financial analysis.

 ## Getting Started